We want as many people as possible to be able to use this website. For example, that means you should be able to:

 Feedback and contact information

-If you need information on this website in a different format (such as large print), please contact Madison Bakewell via email: firstname.lastname@example.org.
+If you need information on this website in a different format, please contact Madison Bakewell via email: firstname.lastname@example.org.
 We’ll consider your request and get back to you as soon as we can.

 Reporting accessibility problems with this website

-We have a plan to improve the accessibility of this website.
-If you find any problems whilst this work is underway, please contact Madison Bakewell, via the email address listed on this page.
+If you find any problems whilst using our website, please contact Madison Bakewell, via the email address listed on this page.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).